 Interviewer Note: A few other recommendations Included: Beyond Academia, Leaving Academia: A Practical Guide, and Eric James Stephens.

+Thanks For Your Time.
 Thanks For Letting Me Ask You Questions.

 Dr. Dotan: I appreciate you doing this.
 I think it’s really going to be helpful for a lot of people.